 - Ass Kicks You: She has several moves that are this, and even her Critical Finish is a shield-assisted ass-smash.
 (On the face, no less).

-- Boobs of Steel: In parts II & III, where she has a fairly impressive bust (as seen in the picture, to the right).
+- Boobs of Steel: In parts II & III, where she has a fairly impressive bust (as seen in the picture, to the right), though nowhere as busty as Ivy, Taki, or her own sister.
 She's also one of the fastest and hardest hitting characters among the female cast; strong enough that she could break Soul Calibur with her bare hands.

 - Dumb Blonde: While there isn't any canon evidence of her intelligence (or lack of), the supplemental manga and Broken Destiny campaign has her fulfill this role.

 - Expy: The original idea was for her to replace her big sister Sophitia.

 - Fanservice: Invoked during her Critical Finish in SC IV, where she knocks her opponent down with a hip thrust and jumps on their face twice; tucking her shield under her backside for the second one.Cassandra: "You like this kind of stuff?"